THRIVE BY HELPING OTHERS THRIVE

-These Lunch ‘n Learn events, titled “Normalizing the conversation about mental health” provide an easy way to share practical tips for talking and connecting in a casual context.
+These Lunch ‘n Learn events, titled “Normalizing the conversation about depression, anxiety, and burnout” provide an easy way to share practical tips for talking and connecting.
 They include:

-- A talk about how to talk to coworkers about mental health by a TED Speaker (Bill Bernat, How to Connect with Depressed Friends) based on research conducted with professionals about what works and doesn’t for them
+- A TED-style talk with tips for talking to coworkers about depression, anxiety, and burnout by a TED Speaker (Bill Bernat, How to Connect with Depressed Friends) based on research conducted with professionals

-- Upbeat stories from thriving professionals with lived experience
+- Upbeat stories from people with lived experience thriving in the workforce

-The #1 thing that would make people more open to talk about mental health at work is knowing their coworkers would not make a big deal out of it.
-For that reason, this event has an upbeat tone and doesn’t make a big deal out of it.
-It creates a safe space for people to listen, learn, and contribute if they want.
+The #1 thing that would make people more open to talking about mental health at work is knowing their coworkers would not make a big deal out of it.
+This event has an upbeat tone and creates a safe space for people to listen, learn, and contribute if they want.

 Remote working is amazing because it gives people everything they need to do their job—except human connection.